Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 !!! note "Remote Airflow"
 The Airflow _Dag_ generation can only be accomplished through this folder.
-If Taipy and Airflow are not on the same machine or if Airflow uses remote workers, you should mount this folder as shared.
+If Taipy and Airflow are not on the same machine or if Airflow uses remote workers, you must make sure that this folder is mounted in a shared mode.

 Airflow can take time before loading _DAGS_.
 In order to wait for Airflow to be ready to schedule tasks, Taipy requests the scheduling several times